nanuc/laravel-notifications/README.md

 ## Installation
 `composer require nanuc/laravel-notifications`

+Then publish the config file:
+`php artisan vendor:publish --provider="Nanuc\LaravelNotifications\LaravelNotificationsServiceProvider`

+Here you can define where you user model lives.

 ## Usage
 Add the `HasNotificaitons` trait to your model.
 Now you can use the built-in helpers like `dueNotificationsForUser`, `dueNotifications`, `notifications` to query specific notificstions for you user model.